kong072023/IMC-Prosperity-4/README.md

 # IMC-Prosperity-4

 Team UABT in IMC Prosperity 4 Trading Competition with Chenjun Kong (Team Captain), Shujaa Ali and Wenhao Yu.
-Chenjun is the sole decision-maker for all manual trading part and most algorithm part.
-Shujaa is the main contributor to Round 1 and Round 3, Wenhao is the main contributor to Round 3.
+Chenjun is the sole decision-maker for all manual trading part and most algorithm part, Shujaa is the main contributor to algorithm trading in Round 1 and Round 3, Wenhao is the main contributor to algorithm trading in Round 3.

 Phase 1 (Rounds 1-2): Tied for 1st place globally among ~6,500 active teams in manual trading.